apjanco/dashboard/README.md

 The dashboard has three elements: a date slider, a datatable and a scatterplot.
 I was not able to use a RangeSlider.
 The slider is currently working but selects a time period between the minimum value and the time selected.
 The table displays the raw data and can be sorted and viewed with forward and backward buttons.
 I would like to add a search field if possible.

-## Need help from the class
-I believe that the scatterplot shows the number of total articles for a journal on the y-axis and an author on the x-axis.
+The scatterplot shows a point for each publication by an author in a journal.
+Each column along the x-axis should show each of the journals that they published with along with the number of articles reflected in the y-axis.
 As the dates change in the slider, the callback function updates the dataframe used for the scatterplot.

-* Is the y value the total number of articles published by an author in a journal?
-* The total articles published in a journal?

-I really like the clusters, but I do not fully understand what Pandas is doing to the data and what's being displayed.
-Nonetheless, it seems to be what I'm trying to get.

 [app.py](https://raw.githubusercontent.com/apjanco/dashboard/master/app.py)
 *based on example from the [Dash documentation](https://dash.plot.ly/getting-started-part-2)*